dawit-andargachew/Competative-Programming/README.md

-# Thanks to <a href="https://a2sv.org/"> A2SV - Africa to Silicon Valley </a>  for making this possible.
+# Great Thanks to 👌 <a href="https://a2sv.org/"> A2SV - Africa to Silicon Valley </a> 👌  for making this possible.

 <br>